astral-sh/uv/docs/reference/settings.md

 By default, uv will stop at the first index on which a given package is available, and limit resolutions to those present on that first index (`first-match`).
-This prevents "dependency confusion" attacks, whereby an attack can upload a malicious package under the same name to a secondary.
+This prevents "dependency confusion" attacks, whereby an attacker can upload a malicious package under the same name to an alternate index.

 **Default value**: `"first-index"`